 Workers who received a severance package (a lump sum or installments) should check out their state’s rules for receiving unemployment.

 Unemployment Insurance Amounts Vary

-Generally, benefits are based on a percentage of a worker’s weekly earnings, but the amount—and how it’s determined—varies from state to state.
-According to a CNBC analysis of US Labor Department data for 2019, the average benefit received in the US was $378 a week.
+Generally, benefits are based on a percentage of a worker’s weekly earnings, but the amount — and how it’s determined — varies from state to state.

 Many states offer calculators for those who want to know what their benefits will be.
 State-by-state benefits information and calculators are also available at CareerOneStop.org , which is sponsored by the US Department of Labor Employment and Training Administration, or at FileUnemployment.org .